-Companies these days have enough departments already, why is there a need for one more – Customer Success?
+Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

-You have got a marketing team and a good bunch of sales reps, but is that all your business needs?
+You have got a marketing team and a good bunch of sales reps, but is that all your business needs to reach its success potential?

 The answer is no.

-When everyone is doing the same thing, you need to go the extra mile to make your business stand out.
+When everyone in the business world is doing the same thing, you need to go the extra mile to make your business stand out and enjoy the desired outcome of your efforts.
 So, what else can you do to bridge that gap?
 The answer is customer success.
-Customer success is an emerging opportunity for your business to grow.
+Customer success is an emerging opportunity for your business to foster growth marketing and expansion opportunities.

-Did you know that 86% of buyers will pay more for a product or service if they have a better customer experience?
+Did you know that 86% of buyers with all rights reserved will pay more for a product or service if they have better customer experience and account management?
+The bottom line is customer success.
 Let’s talk more about the concept of customer success.
-This article will discuss customer success and everything you need to know about it in detail.
+This article will discuss customer success, the operating model, best practices involved therein, and everything else you need to know about it in detail.

 What is Customer Success?

-As the name suggests, customer success is a business method that ensures that your customers enjoy the highest level of satisfaction based on customer experience and their desired outcomes while using your product or service.
+As the name suggests, customer success is a business method that ensures that your customers achieve the highest level of satisfaction based on customer experience and the support customers receive while using your core products or professional services.
+This is possibly the most important function after customer acquisition and should be an integral part of your growth strategy.
+This is applicable to both technology companies and otherwise.

 A customer is a decisive force behind any brand’s achievements or failures.
+Customer intelligence cannot be ignored.
 You are only as good as your customers think you are.

 Just winning a client is not enough.
-Repeat sales matters!
+In the sales process, repeat sales matter!
 You want to make sure that your client remembers you the next time a product or service is needed.

-That will only happen with a dedicated customer success team in place.
+That will only happen with a dedicated customer success team in place with well-defined account management responsibilities.
+Customer success can be your growth architect leading to awesome sales acceleration.

-Companies hire customer success teams and customer success managers whose job is to rigorously work towards keeping the customers satisfied.i.e., your products and services meet and eventually, exceed your customer’s expectations.
+Companies hire customer success teams and customer success managers and many also implement customer success software whose job is to rigorously work towards keeping the customers satisfied. i.e., your core products and professional services meet and eventually, exceed your customer’s expectations.

 The customer success team primarily uses its time on understanding a customer’s problem with the brand and why do they want to leave.
-The agenda of the customer success team led by the customer success manager should be to drive customer satisfaction and keep them using your product.
+The bottom line of the customer success team led by the customer success manager or an account manager (or any other relevant job title) should be to drive customer satisfaction and keep them using your product.

 Image Courtesy: process.st